 Nevertheless, there were the remains of four regiments in rebellion, portions of which were on the march towards Allahabad and Benares, where a plot had been discovered, and where the armed Hindoos were ready to plunge into the insurrection.
 We await with anxiety the next intelligence from that quarter, especially as we are not clearly informed of Major Exne's movements after his distinguished achievement at Arrah.
 He seems to have come down from Buxar-on the highway guarded by Chunar - and if determined upon rendering assistance at Benares, would have to retrace his steps in that direction.
-Beyond Benarcs, where Rajghat had been fortified, the next station of importance is Allahabad, which has escaped outrage, and where vast accumulations of military materials exist.
-An entrenchment nication, if reunited between Patna and Dinapore, would be unbroken, Further up, we come upon the traces of HAVELOCK's march, which, not only by the Commander-in-Chief, but by independent military men of all ranks, is acknowledged to have been a splendid operation.
+Beyond Benares, where Rajghat had been fortified, the next station of importance is Allahabad, which has escaped outrage, and where vast accumulations of town; stores of all kinds had been collected in abundance, and so far the line of communication, if rounited between Patna and Dinapore, would be unbroken.
+Further up, wo come upon the traces of HAVELOOK's march, which, not only by the Commander-in-Chief, but by independent military men of all ranks, is acknowledged to have been a splendid operation.
 His conduct may be traduced by personal animosities, but we shall hold him in honour until all that we have already heard has been discredited by irrefutable evidence.
-Whether upon a grand highway, or among the rice-fields or snipeswamps, by night or at the scorching Indian noon, HAVELOOK, like another HANNIBAL, kept his column together, fought and advanced, advanced and fought, and drovo before him the immensely superior numbers of the enemy.
-Following him beyond Cawnpore, twenty-two miles distant from Lucktranquillized, and a large weight of troops now, we are lost in an inexplicable maze of gathered from beyond the Sutlej must have dates and rumours.
-He was in full march tee, of which Sir FRANCIS THORNHILL pressed by this time upon the insurgent forces for Lucknow when the sickness of his men,
+Whether upon a grand highway, or among the rice-fields or snipeswamps, by night or at the scorehing Indian noon, HAVELOCK, like another HANNIBAL, kept his column together, fought and advanced, advanced and fought, and drovo before him the immensely superior numbers of the enemy.
+Following him beyond Cawnporo, twenty-two miles distant from Lucknow, we are lost in an inexplicable maze of dates and runours.
+Ho was in full march tee, of which Sir FRANCIS THORNHILL pressed by this time upon the insurgent forces for Lucknow when the sickness of his men,